November 25, 2017

 Ctrl+Down, and I can use

 Ctrl+Upto step backward.
 At any point if my proof is wrong, Coq will highlight the error in red.
-It’s similar to how a type checker works—actually, it’s exactly the same in a very deep sense.
+It’s similar to how a type checker works—or rather, it’s exactly the same in a very deep sense.
 I’d love to explain what I mean by that, but I’ll have to save that for separate article.

 In the screenshot, I’m currently in the middle of a proof.
 The upper right pane shows what I need to prove (in this case,